MicrosoftDocs/Viva/Viva/engage/campaigns.md

 Viva Engage offers two types of campaigns: *Official* campaigns, which are available to the entire organization, and *community* campaigns, which are exclusive to the community’s membership.
 Learn more how community admins can [create, manage, and delete community campaigns here](https://support.microsoft.com/en-us/topic/community-campaigns-in-viva-engage-002003fe-8d8d-42c2-9b7c-6aa2e1d9fef8).

-Use this article to create, manage, and delete official campaigns.
-You must have Engage admin or corporate communicator permissions to do this.
+Engage admin or corporate communicators can create, manage, and delete official campaigns.

 >[!NOTE]
 >Campaigns are only available in Viva Engage Premium.
 Learn more about licensing [here](manage-engage-licenses-microsoft-365.md).

-## Access the offical campaign dashboard
+## Access the official campaign dashboard

 >[!NOTE]
 >Unlicensed admins can only access the campaign management dashboard to delete campaigns.